w3c/mathml/docs/accessibility.md

 Each notation needs to be evaluated and a determination made as to whether it is ambiguous or not.

 ## "mathrole" attribute
-[*MathML CG is currently debating alternatives/details: there may be a single `mathrole` attribute or structure maybe be extracted out into a `pattern` attribute.
-The former alternative is mentioned here.*]
+*The MathML CG is currently debating alternatives/details: there may be a single `mathrole` attribute or structure maybe be extracted out into a `pattern` attribute which would be used with a `meaning` attribute.
+The former alternative is mentioned here.*

 Every MathML expression has several potential meanings; `mathrole` is used to specify a specific meaning.
 Using the examples from the previous section, $A^T$ would be encoded as:
 <details markdown="1">